rubytogether/rubytogether.org/app/views/news/2016-09-30-september-2016-monthly-update.html.md

 ## budget & expenses

-From August 19 to September 18, Ruby Together took in $X ???.
-In total, we spent $X ???.
+From August 19 to September 18, Ruby Together took in $19237.
+In total, we spent $13543.78.
 Here's a breakdown of where the money went:

-* $X for X hours of developer time on Bundler at $150/hour
+* $3690 for 24.6 hours worked on Bundler at $150/hour
-* $X for X hours of developer time on RubyGems.org at $150/hour
+* $3923 for 26.2 hours worked on RubyGems.org at $150/hour
-* $X for X hours of developer time on RubyGems at $150/hour
+* $3075 for 20.5 hours worked on RubyGems at $150/hour
-* $X on dedicated servers for RubyBench.org
+* $75.16 on dedicated servers for RubyBench.org
-* $X on payment processing fees
+* $604.78 on payment processing fees
-* $X on company overhead like hosting, services, software, hardware, taxes, etc.
+* $1547.34 on company overhead like hosting, services, software, hardware, taxes, etc
-* $X on accounting, copywriting, design, and other professional services
+* $600.0 on accounting, copywriting, design, and other professional services
+* $29.0 on marketing, evangelism, and community outreach

 ## future plans